panoply/vscode-liquid/readme.md

 ### Liquid Languages Support

 If you are using or have installed the [Liquid Languages Support](https://marketplace.visualstudio.com/items?itemName=neilding.language-liquid) extension then it is recommended that you either uninstall or disable it.
-Liquid Languages Support is not maintained and the grammars are mostly obsolete.
-Using it along side this extension and Shopify Liquid is problematic.
-Boycott it.
+The Liquid Languages Support extension is not maintained and the grammars are mostly obsolete.
+Using it along side this extension and Shopify Liquid is problematic, boycott it, as it does nothing but increase th editors startup time.

 ### Shopify Liquid

 If you are using or have installed [Shopify Liquid](https://marketplace.visualstudio.com/items?itemName=Shopify.theme-check-vscode) then you _may_ need to choose (or alternate) between the Shopify Liquid extension and this extension.
-The Shopify Liquid extension is for Shopify projects (specifically themes) and provide a couple of features which this extension does not (yet) support.
+The Shopify Liquid extension is for Shopify projects (specifically themes) and provides a couple of great features which this extension does not (yet) support.

-However, Shopify Liquid does not support Windows and the language server implementation it employs is rather resource heavy and exhaustive on your machine.
+These capabilities made available by Shopify Liquid are nice but they come with limitations as the extension does not support Windows and its LSP (Language Server) implementation requires Ruby to function making it rather resource heavy and exhaustive on your machine.
 Though the extra features it provides help in some cases, they are specific to Shopify themes and not much use outside of that.

-_The capabilities available in the future release (Liquify) will support all current features of the Shopify Liquid extension._
+_**FYI**: The capabilities available in the future release (Liquify) will support all current features of the Shopify Liquid extension._

 # Releases